Single Sign-On (SSO)

 Error: "The redirect URI in the request does not match"

-Solution: Ensure the redirect URI in your identity provider exactly matches the one shown in DFIRe's provider configuration, including the trailing slash.
+Resolution: Ensure the redirect URI in your identity provider exactly matches the one shown in DFIRe's provider card, including the trailing slash.

 Error: "Client authentication failed"